 Can my child still buy snacks if their account has a negative balance?

 No, we do not allow any student to purchase snacks from the snack cart or with their meals during lunch if they owe any money.
-In addition if your child is on free or reduced meals our snack offering is not sold at a reduced rate.
-The account will need to maintain a positive balance in order to purchase snacks.
+A complete breakfast or lunch meal is the only option that can be charged if a student has a negative balance and is need of a meal.
+In addition, if your child is receiving free or reduced meals our snack offerings are not sold at a reduced rate.

-We send reminder notes home every week for every student who either has a negative balance or a low balance of $5.00 or less.
-These notes are to let you know it is now time to deposit money in your students lunch account.
+Low/Negative balance letters or emails will be sent home if student has a low balance of under $5.00.If you are signed up with My School Bucks you can set up balance notifications on their website..
 This will be in effect for each student until the lunch account is paid in full.
-Please remember to send in additional funds too continue purchasing meals.
+Please remember to send in additional funds in order to keep account current and continue purchasing meals.
 We are a self-funded organization and run on a debit not credit system.